*Please Note: Old Ferry House has been updated, more images to follow soon!*

-Bedrooms: Two doubles (with king sized beds, one on ground floor, one on first floor); one twin bedroom (on the first floor) and two further attic twin rooms with coombed ceilings on the third floor (smaller rooms - great for children).
+Bedrooms: Two doubles (with king sized beds on first floor); one twin bedroom (on the first floor) and two further attic twin rooms with coombed ceilings on the third floor (smaller rooms - great for children).

 Bathrooms: The house has four bathrooms.
 One on the ground floor with w.c, basin and bath with shower over, two on the first floor, both with w.c, basin and bath and another on the top floor with bath, basin and w.c.

-Dining Room: With a large table to seat eight, wood burning stove and dresser.
+Dining Room: With a large table to seat eight.

 Kitchen: Fridge freezer, electric cooker, toaster, kettle, dishwasher, microwave.
 Breakfast table for six.